Tenant FAQs

 Please leave your key in your room for us to collect during your check out inspection.

 This inspection will take place shortly after you move out.
-Once completed we will then be in contact to discuss the return of your deposit.
+Once completed we will then be in contact to discuss our findings at the check-out appointment and the return of your deposit.

 Q ) How do I get my deposit back and how long will it take?